Esri/arcgis-maps-sdk-samples-qt/README.md

 ## Use a previous version

-The `main` branch contains samples for the current, most up-to-date version of ArcGIS Runtime.
+The `main` branch contains samples for the current, most up-to-date version of ArcGIS Maps SDK.
 To access previous versions, you can checkout by a tag or commit, or alternativley you can download the source zip:

 * [100.0](https://github.com/Esri/arcgis-runtime-samples-qt/releases/tag/1529)
 * [100.1](https://github.com/Esri/arcgis-runtime-samples-qt/releases/tag/1744)